Moulberry/vido/README.md

 You can return to visual mode pressing ESC

 ## Commands
-:q or quit - Close vido
+:q or :quit - Close vido
 :a (task name) - Appends new task as a sibling of the currently selected task
 :o (task name) - Appends new task as a child of the currently selected task
 :d - Deletes currently selected task, including all children
-:r - Renames currenly selected task
+:r (new name) - Renames currenly selected task
 :w - Saves the tasks file.
 This is not necessary with AUTOSAVE enabled

 ## Customization